 We can also help you keep your business legally compliant with our Worry-Free Compliance Service, which includes up to two amendment filings per year.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-Your legal business name is the original name your business used on its formation documents when you registered with the State of Ohio.
-A DBA, trade name, or fictitious business name, is a name your business uses that is anything other than its legal name.
-In Ohio, a trade name requires registration.
-A fictitious name doesn’t have to be unique, and a business can use several at once.
+Your legal business name is the original name your business used on its formation documents during registration with the State of Ohio.
+Conversely, a DBA, trade name, or fictitious business name is any name your business uses other than its legal name.
+In Ohio, a trade name necessitates registration, while a fictitious name need not be unique, and a business can employ multiple fictitious names simultaneously.

-No, you don’t have to change your business name if you have a DBA name.
-The specific purpose of an assumed business name is to keep the official business name while having other names to represent different business projects or branches of the company.
+No, there’s no obligation to change your business name when you have a DBA name.
+The primary purpose of an assumed business name is to retain the official business name while utilizing other names to represent various business projects or branches of the company.

-Before you register your business name in Ohio, you have to make sure that the name you want for your business is different from other names on record with the Secretary of State.
-You’ll also need to confirm that it conforms to the Secretary of State’s other naming rules.
+Before officially registering your business name in Ohio, it’s crucial to ensure that the desired name for your business is distinct from other names already on file with the Secretary of State.
+Additionally, you must confirm that it adheres to the naming regulations established by the Secretary of State.

 Ohio Business Resources

 Change your business name in your state